-In addition, financial liabilities are derecognized if contractual obligations are discharged or canceled or expires.
+Financial liabilities are derecognized if contractual obligations are discharged, canceled, or expire.

 3) Derivatives and hedge accounting

 The Group utilizes forward contracts, interest rate swaps, and other methods to hedge both foreign exchange fluctuation and interest rate risks, respectively.

 At the inception of the hedge, the Group designates and documents the relationship between the hedged item and the hedging instrument, as well as the risk management objectives and strategies of the hedge.
 The document includes hedging relationships, risk management objectives and strategies on executing hedges, as well as assessment of hedge effectiveness.